10 Places To Get The Best Coffee In Sydney 2024 Guide

 Did you know Sydney is home to the tallest vertical garden in the world?
 It lives and breathes as the magnificent One Central Park in Sydney.
 This building in Chippendale houses behind it a mini-oasis amidst the concrete jungle.
 The central park has graffiti walls, restaurants, trees and graze, a public bbq station and then to the cherry on the top is the Twelve Squares Cafe.

-The Twelve Squares Cafe coffee is from one of the oldest speciality coffee roasters in Sydney, Campos Coffee.
+The Twelve Squares Cafe coffee is from one of the oldest speciality coffee shops in Sydney, Campos Coffee.
 This new town coffee roasters has been serving Syndey-siders for the past two decades and Twelve squares, along with their bagels, jaffles and croissants is the busiest on Sunday mornings when the sun is out.

 Head over to White Rabbit Gallery afterwards, which is a free awesome gallery, showcasing the personal collection of Judith Nielsen.
 Check out our favourite 18 Art Galleries in Sydney here for more information.